EU says US stand on patent virus waiver is no ‘magic bullet’

 “We encourage all the partners to facilitate the export of (vaccine) doses,” said Michel.

+“I’m very clearly urging the U.S. to put an end to the ban on exports of vaccines and on components of vaccines that are preventing them being produced,” Macron said.
+Hundreds of components can go into a vaccine.

+He mentioned the Curevac company, saying it could not produce a vaccine in Europe because components are blocked in the United States.

-While the U.S. has kept a tight lid on exports of American-made vaccines so it can inoculate its own population first, the EU has become the world’s leading provider, allowing about as many doses to go outside the 27-nation bloc as are kept for its 446 million inhabitants.
-The EU has distributed about 200 million doses within the bloc while about the same amount had been exported abroad to almost 90 countries.
+While the U.S. has kept a tight lid on exports of American-made vaccines so it can inoculate its own population first, and the U.K. has acted similarly, the EU has become the world’s leading provider, allowing about as many doses to go outside the 27-nation bloc as are kept for its 446 million inhabitants.
+The EU has distributed about 200 million doses within the bloc while about the same amount has been exported abroad to almost 90 countries.

-“First of all, you must open up,” said Macron.
-“In the United States, in the United Kingdom, 100 percent of what has been produced has been used in the domestic market.”
-Macron said that “first of all, the Anglo Saxons must stop their bans on exports.”
+“First of all, you must open up,” said Macron in a call to the United States.
+“First of all, the Anglo Saxons must stop their bans on exports.”

 The EU is trying to regain the diplomatic initiative on vaccines after Biden put it on the back foot with his surprising endorsement of lifting patent protections on COVID-19 vaccines, seeking to solve the problem of getting shots into the arms of people in poorer countries.